themindfuldev/talk-lazy-loading-es2015-modules/README.md

   - what you see first when you open a page
   - part of the *Critical Rendering Path*
   - must be rendered during the page load time
+  - thus, it can't be lazy loaded
 - *Below the fold*
   - everything else, needs scrolling or user interaction
   - won't be displayed during the page load time
   - it doesn't need to be rendered with the page load
-- More significant on client-side JS.
+  - thus, it can be lazy loaded

 ----

 ## Do I need Lazy-loading?

 - Ask yourself these questions:
+  - Is there any chunk of code/library that only runs below the fold (as a reviews panel)?
-  - Is there any chunk of code that only runs after some user interaction (as a button click)?
+  - Is there any chunk of code/library that only runs after some event (as a button click)?
-  - Is there any chunk of code that only runs upon a certain condition (as an uncommon widget)?
+  - Is there any chunk of code/library that only runs upon a certain condition (as an uncommon widget)?
-  - Is there any library that is needed only by such chunks of code?
-- If you answered yes, you CAN lazy load and potentially improve your page performance.
+- If you answered yes, you can profit from lazy load and potentially improve your page performance.
-- You just need to download enough JS for the content above the fold.
-Anything else, lazy load it!
+- Just defer the downloading of those chunks of code/libraries until the trigger is executed.

 ---